top of page

 02

-The goal is not just to pick the highest number.
-A strong price helps attract attention, showings, and serious offers from qualified buyers.
+The goal is not simply to choose the highest starting number.
+A strong price can help attract attention, showings, and serious offers from buyers.

 03